Social Security: When Will You Start Collecting Benefits?

 Key Takeaways

-• Your monthly Social Security benefit amount is calculated based on your average monthly earnings during your 35 highest-earning years.
+• Your monthly Social Security benefit is calculated based on your average monthly earnings during your 35 highest-earning years.

 You've probably spent most of your working years diligently saving for retirement and putting away a small percentage of every paycheck to secure your future financial stability.
 But like millions of Americans, you might be concerned with whether you've saved enough to live comfortably in retirement.